khamneeda/KAIST_Fall_detection_app/README.md

 KAIST fall detection project

-Please refer to the video:)
+Please refer to the demo video:)

 Building android application which detects falling (from bed)
 1. Use sound sensor and yamnet model to detect falling sound.